Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 Although many applications claim to offer or support REST or RESTful services, there are differences in the level of support.

-According to Leonhard Richardson1 one can assess the maturity of REST services by this model:
+According to Leonhard Richardson (https://www.crummy.com/writing/speaking/2008-QCon/act3.html), one can assess the maturity of REST services by this model:

 ![RestAPI Layers](./figures/p1/p1f1.png)